ihsn/DataArchivistGuide/introduction.rst

 provide a familiar environment for the Nesstar users.
 As an added benefit, the Metadata Editor is flexible and can support the documentation of multiple-data types.
-Out of the box it supports the documentation of survey data, time Series data, geospatial data, statistical tables, images, analytical scripts and standalone publications or documents.
+Out of the box it supports the documentation of survey data, time series data, geospatial data, statistical tables, images, analytical scripts and standalone publications or documents.

 This Guide summarizes the process in 10 chronological steps: